 Adam Siao Him Fa of France, who is coached by Brian Joubert, returns to the junior Grand Prix circuit for a third season.
 This will be his first event of the Series.

-In ladies, Haein Lee of South Korea will be chasing a second victory after her win in Riga but Russia′s Daria Usacheva, second in Riga, will also be chasing the top step of the podium and a trip to the Final.
-Japan′s Rion Sumiyoshi had a disappointing start to her season with an eighth-place finish in Riga, her lowest result in two seasons.
-Look for her to step it up at this competition.
+In ladies, Haein Lee of South Korea will be chasing a second victory after her win in Riga, but Russia′s Daria Usacheva, who finished second to Lee at that competition, will also be chasing the top step of the podium and a trip to the Final.

-In ice dance, 2018 Junior Grand Prix Final silver medalists Anna Ushakova and Maxim Nekrasov, headline the field.
-Canada′s Emmy Bronsard and Aissa Bouaraguia, who missed the third step of the podium in Courchevel by the slimmest of margins (0.29 of a point), and Nadia Bashynska and Peter Beaumont, third in Chelyabinsk, will be a podium threats.
+In ice dance, Canada′s Emmy Bronsard and Aissa Bouaraguia, who missed the third step of the podium in Courchevel by the slimmest of margins (0.29 of a point), and teammates Nadia Bashynska and Peter Beaumont, third in Chelyabinsk, will go up against Russia’s Sofya Tyutyunina and Alexander Shustitskiy, third in Riga.
+All three teams scored within three points of each other at their respective events, so it will be a showdown for top honors in Zagreb.